nicolaipalm/paref/examples/README.md

-graphics and overview of all algos
+graphics and overview (einbindedn) of all algos